SAP-archive/teched2020-DAT260/exercises/ex0/README.md

 Now, go back to SAP Cloud Platform and open the SAP HANA Database Explorer via "Open In".

 ![](images/Database_Explorer.png)
+Keep in mind to login with the newly created user.
 Now, you are ready to go with the exercises!
 Have fun!

 ## Base Data & Demo Scenario <a name="subex2"></a>